Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: AB-GMRES method

 \section{AB-GMRES method}

 In this section, the inner-iteration preconditioned AB-GMRES method is briefly introduced.
 Consider solving equation~\eqref{l2} using AB-GMRES.
-AB-GMRES corresponds to GMRES applied to $\mathop {\min }_{u \in {\mathbb{R}^m}} {\left\| {b - ABu} \right\|_2}$ with $x = Bu$ and works in an $m$-dimensional space~\cite{HYI10}.
-In order to achieve fast convergence of AB-GMRES and to avoid storing the preconditioner $B$, stationary inner iterations in combination with AB-GMRES were proposed in~\cite{MH13,MH15}.
+AB-GMRES corresponds to GMRES applied to $\mathop {\min }_{\boldsymbol{u} \in {\mathbb{R}^m}} {\left\| {\boldsymbol{b} - AB\boldsymbol{u}} \right\|_2}$ with $\boldsymbol{x} = B\boldsymbol{u}$ and works in an $m$-dimensional space~\cite{HYI10}.
+In order to achieve fast convergence of AB-GMRES and to avoid storing the preconditioner $B$, stationary inner iterations in combination with AB-GMRES were proposed in~\cite{MH15}.
 This algorithm can be described as follows.
+Here, $B^{(\ell)}$ denotes the preconditioning matrix for $\ell$ inner iterations.

 In the AB-GMRES preconditioned by inner iterations, one common choice for stationary inner iterations is the NE-SOR method, which is mathematically equivalent to the SOR method applied to the normal equations of the second kind~\cite{BE79,S03}.
-More specifically, if we use ${\alpha _i^\mathsf{T}}$ to represent the $i$th row of the matrix $A$, and $v_i$ to represent the $i$th entry of the vector $v$, then the NE-SOR method for $AA^\mathsf{T}y=v, z=A^\mathsf{T}y$ can be described as follows.
+More specifically, if we use ${\boldsymbol{\alpha} _i^\mathsf{T}}$ to represent the $i$th row of the matrix $A$, and $v_i$ to represent the $i$th entry of the vector $\boldsymbol{v}$, then the NE-SOR method for $AA^\mathsf{T}\boldsymbol{y}=\boldsymbol{v}, \boldsymbol{z}=A^\mathsf{T}\boldsymbol{y}$ can be described as follows.

 The Kaczmarz method~\cite{K37} is equivalent to Algorithm~\ref{NE-SOR} with $\omega=1$.
 In fact, the iteration scheme of NE-GS (NE-SOR) is exactly the same as that of the Kaczmarz method (relaxed Kaczmarz method)~\cite{K37}.
 The relaxed Kaczmarz (NE-SOR) method is one of the most efficient row action methods.
-The method cycles through the rows of the linear system and form each iterate by orthogonally projecting the current point onto the hyperplane $\alpha _{i}^\mathsf{T}z^{(p+1)}=v_{i}$ formed by the active row, and all the $m$ equations in the linear system are swept through consecutively in $m$ iterations.
+For $\omega=1$, the method cycles through the rows of the linear system and forms each iterate by orthogonally projecting the current point onto the hyperplane $\boldsymbol{\alpha} _{i}^\mathsf{T}\boldsymbol{z}^{(p+1)}=v_{i}$ formed by the active row, and all the $m$ equations in the linear system are swept through consecutively in $m$ iterations.

 The convergence theorem of AB-GMRES preconditioned by NE-SOR is precisely restated below.